runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 title:  "College Scoreboard: Accessing Higher Education Statistics with US Department of Education API"
 date:   2022-10-17
 author: Tyler Ward
 description: Education is powerful.
-This post shows how to collect data on thousands of Higher Education institutions nationwide.
+This post outlines how to collect data on thousands of Higher Education institutions nationwide.
 image: /assets/images/US-dept-ed-seal.png
 ---